rs854/CS656/README.md

 ## Roles & Responsibilities

-* Meghna - authentication
+* Meghna - Quality Assurance
 * Robert - UI
-* Weng -

 ## GIT Repository Rules

 If you are creating a feature, branch off a development branch.
 Do all work there, once it is unit tested/accepted we can merge it into development branch.

-## Credential Implementation (Temporary until we get proper authentication system)
+## Credential Implementation

-Currently, I have implemented a temporary way to access credentials without hard coding them into the code.
-What you can do, until we get a better authentication management system is to set your environment variables to your credentials.
-Under app/java/edu/njit/cs656/fall/njitmobilemailer/auth/Authentication.java, I have the username and password defined there.
-It is hard coded for now until Meghna figures out the authentication stuff.

-*I would go to the sign in security center on google and generate a temporary app password so you do not have to worry about changing the password.
+I would use a temporary password via google password generator.

 ## References